codemorphist/CSharpCourse/README.md

 # CSharpCourse
-In this repositories you can fond my homework from C# course
+In this repo you can fond my homework from C# course